-After his hamstring was completely separated from the bone during a football scrimmage his sophomore year, Alex Gardner’s hopes for playing for the Clemson Tigers were crushed.
+After his hamstring was completely separated from the bone during a football scrimmage his sophomore year, Alex A.J.
+Gardner’s hopes for playing for the Clemson Tigers were crushed.
 However, his dream became a reality after acting in the Disney movie, “Safety.”

 “Safety” is an original movie about the previous Clemson football player, Ray McElrathbey.
 The movie is set to come out in 2020.

 Gardner attended Gilbert High School in Arizona, but is originally from Greenville.
 He says he always loved playing sports like soccer, basketball and football: “I focused on football because I loved it the most and loved playing it.”